|

 New York Post.

-The paper claims, "At more than 200 years old, it's the oldest
+"At more than 200 years old, it's the oldest

 continuously published newspaper in the country."

-find out more about the
+Find out more about the

 Alexander Hamilton Institute for International Trade.

-Alex was co-founder of the Bank of
+Hamilton was co-founder of the

 New York.